-High Protein Banana Bread (Lower Carb!)
+High Protein Banana Bread

-High Protein Banana Bread with Chocolate Chips – This customizable recipe uses protein powder and skips the sugar for a nutritious and delicious breakfast treat or anytime snack that is low(er) carb but super satisfying!
+This easy recipe for high protein banana bread with chocolate chips uses protein powder and skips the sugar for a nutritious and delicious breakfast treat or anytime snack with 17 grams of protein per slice!
+Plus, it’s lower carb and super satisfying!

 Banana bread is one of my all-time favorite comfort foods.
 It offers natural sweetness and fruity, earthy undertones.
 Plus, its moist-carby texture is so appealing.
 Add in some chocolate chips, chopped nuts, or other goodies, and whoo, I am a happy camper!